When to Charge iPhone for Maximum Battery Longevity

 To reiterate, frequent charging to 100 per cent or allowing the battery to fall below 20 per cent can adversely affect battery longevity.
 Maintaining a mid-range charge ensures your iPhone operates in its optimal window over time.

 Preserving the health of your iPhone’s battery is key to ensuring a long service life.
-Consider these recommendations when your device is connected to a charger:
+Consider these recommendations to increase battery life for iPhone:

 Utilise Official or MFI-Certified Accessories

 Select accessories that have received MFI (Made for iPhone) approval or are genuine Apple products, irrespective of whether you opt for a wired or wireless charging method.
-For instance, a certified cable such as the Anker 321 USB-C to Lightning Cable is designed to offer dependable performance.
-Chargers that meet Apple’s specifications—like the Anker 715 Charger (Nano II 65W)—minimise risks such as overcharging or voltage inconsistencies.
+For instance, a certified cable such as the Anker Prime USB-C to USB-C Cable (240W, Upcycled-Braided) is designed to offer dependable performance.
+Chargers that meet Apple’s specifications—like the Anker Nano Charger (45W) —minimise risks such as overcharging or voltage inconsistencies, with ActiveShield 3.0 smart temperature control adding extra protection against overheating.

 Avoid Charging in Direct Sunlight